ISabbiI/MonitorsFour-Writeup/README.md

 Cacti fails to sanitize newline characters in graph parameters, allowing command injection when `rrdtool` is called.

 **Exploitation:**
-Used public exploit from GitHub:
+A public POC exploit was used to leverage the RCE vulnerability
 ```bash
 cd /tmp
 git clone https://github.com/TheCyberGeek/CVE-2025-24367-Cacti-PoC